 Funding for the Arts

-Funding up to $10,000 through the Council’s Grants Committee for students, faculty, and staff.
+Funding available through the Council’s Grants Committee for students, faculty, and staff.
 Mini-Grants of up to $500 for undergraduate students and student art organizations.

 Details about eligibility and policies for the Council’s two grants programs.